How Courts Oversee Ballot Initiatives

 Courts review ballot descriptions.

 In states where officials draft the ballot description, sponsors sometimes challenge these descriptions as misleadingly negative.
-Courts have been confronted with this issue recently because reproductive rights advocates have been proposing constitutional protections by ballot initiatives in several states, and state officials opposed to these initiatives have been in charge of drafting these ballot descriptions.
+Post-Dobbs v.
+Jackson Women’s Health Organization, in which the U.S. Supreme Court held there was no federal right to abortion, courts have been frequently confronted with this issue because reproductive rights advocates have been proposing constitutional protections by ballot initiatives in multiple states, and state officials opposed to these initiatives have been in charge of drafting these ballot descriptions.
 In Ohio, sponsors challenged the description drafted by the state ballot board on the grounds that it was argumentative, misleading, and confusing.
 The court mostly rejected these claims, requiring only one minor tweak to the description.
-By contrast, when the Missouri Secretary of State tried to describe proposed reproductive rights initiatives as allowing “dangerous” abortions by unlicensed individuals up to “live birth,” a court invalidated these descriptions as “argumentative” and as “not fairly describ[ing] the purpose or probably effect of the initiative[s].”
+(The initiative passed anyway.)
+By contrast, when the Missouri secretary of state tried to describe proposed reproductive rights initiatives as allowing “dangerous” abortions by unlicensed individuals up to “live birth,” a court invalidated these descriptions as “argumentative” and as “not fairly describ[ing] the purpose or probably effect of the initiative[s].”
 The court then wrote and certified its own descriptions.
-The decision was largely upheld by an intermediate appellate court and is likely to go up to the state supreme court.
+The decision was largely upheld on appeal, with the intermediate appellate court modifying the trial court’s ballot language slightly.

 Voters sometimes challenge descriptions drafted by state officials as misleadingly positive, particularly if they fail to explain how an initiative will alter the status quo.
-For this reason, the Oregon Supreme Court recently held up an initiative that would give parents a constitutional right to enroll their child in any K–12 public school statewide that had capacity.
-The court ordered the attorney general to revise the initiative’s caption and description to clarify that it would eliminate the discretion school administrators currently exercise in admitting nonresident students.
+For example, after Missouri voters in 2024 approved a reproductive rights initiative amending their constitution, the legislature proposed a new amendment effectively repealing that initiative.
+When the secretary of state misleadingly hid that fact on the ballot and described the measure as rights-creating, the court intervened to write its own accurate disclosure.
+Similarly, the Oregon Supreme Court in 2022 ordered the attorney general to revise the caption and description of an initiative that would give parents a constitutional right to enroll their child in any K–12 public school statewide that had capacity; the court directed the attorney general to clarify that it would eliminate the discretion school administrators currently exercise in admitting nonresident students.

-Some other courts afford state officials more leeway.
-In Ohio, for example, not only did the court recently reject a challenge to the ballot board’s unfavorable description of a reproductive rights initiative, but just before that, the court allowed the board to favorably describe a legislatively referred initiative.
+Some other courts defer more to state officials.
+In Ohio, for example, not only did the court reject a challenge to the ballot board’s unfavorable description of a reproductive rights initiative, but just before that, the court allowed the board to favorably describe a legislatively referred initiative.
 That referred initiative would have made it harder for voters to amend the constitution, including by requiring a supermajority, and the court allowed the board to describe this change as “elevating” the standard without explaining what that meant.
 Even that favorable description could not save the initiative from defeat.

 Courts hear similar challenges to descriptions drafted by sponsors.
 In Nevada, for example, a citizen challenged a ballot initiative that would have required voters to present certain identification at the polls, arguing that the initiative description was misleading because it claimed that the initiative would improve “voter integrity” and speed up the processing of mail-in ballots.
 The court agreed, rewriting the description to be briefer and more neutral in tone.

 Sometimes, instead of rewriting a description, courts simply strike it from the ballot.
-For example, in Florida, where the legislature requires that the Florida Supreme Court review every initiative beforehand, the court struck down a proposed 2022 ballot initiative that would have allowed for the purchase and personal use of marijuana.
+For example, in Florida, where the legislature requires that the Florida Supreme Court review every initiative before in appears on the ballot, the court struck down a proposed 2022 initiative that would have allowed for the purchase and personal use of marijuana.
 The court ruled that the ballot summary was “affirmatively misleading” because it implied that voters could legalize marijuana completely, when they could only remove state, but not federal, prohibitions.

-Sometimes, state officials deem a description inaccurate and refuse to place it on the ballot, and sponsors ask the court to intervene.
+Sometimes, sponsors ask the court to intervene after state officials deem a description inaccurate and refuse to place it on the ballot.
 For example, in 2022, the Michigan Board of Canvassers’ Republican members tried to block a voting rights initiative from the ballot, claiming that the initiative failed to adequately warn voters of the degree to which it would alter the Michigan Constitution.
 The Michigan Supreme Court rejected this position and ordered the board to place the initiative on the ballot.
 It held that that the board was overstepping its narrow discretion and rejected its substantive objections.
 The initiative passed resoundingly.
 The court similarly intervened when the board tried to block a reproductive rights initiative on the ground that the spacing between words made it too difficult to read.

 In addition to reviewing ballot descriptions, courts also review descriptions used to solicit signatures supporting an initiative.
 For example, opponents of an Alaska initiative to require parental involvement for minors seeking an abortion sued to block the initiative from the ballot, arguing that the signatures were invalid because sponsors had not disclosed to signatories that minors currently can access abortion without informing a parent and that the proposed restriction would be enforced through criminal penalties imposed on physicians.
 The Alaska Supreme Court agreed that these omissions were misleading but held that they were not so misleading as to necessitate striking the initiative from the ballot.
 Instead, the court ordered that the description be corrected to convey this information to voters.